e-kotov/rJavaEnv/README.md

 ## Limitations

-Currently, `rJavaEnv` only supports major `Java` versions such as 8, 11, 17, 21, 22.
+Currently, `rJavaEnv` only supports major `Java` versions such as 8, 11, 15 to 24 and any newer version.
 The download and install functions ignore the minor version of the `Java` distribution and just downloads the latest stable subversion of the specified major version.
 This is done to simplify the process and avoid the need to update the package every time a new minor version of `Java` is released.
 For most users this should be sufficient, but this is substandard for full reproducibility.

 The main limitation is that if you want to switch to another `Java` environment, you will most likely have to restart the current R session